ishikag2202/Autism-Predictor/README.md

 - The model shows high recall, which is critical in healthcare-related screening tools — it means the model is good at identifying individuals with autism.
 - High precision ensures that false positives are minimal, so users aren’t incorrectly told they may have ASD.
 - With a balanced F1-score and high ROC-AUC, the model provides reliable, generalizable predictions across diverse samples.

+### Comparison with Other Models
+While XGBoost also delivered strong performance during testing, it required more computational resources and fine-tuning.
+Random Forest offered similar accuracy with less complexity and training overhead, making it the better choice for real-time prediction in a lightweight web app.

 #### Limitations
 - Model performance may vary across different demographic groups if not adequately represented in training data.
 - It’s important to use this predictor as a preliminary tool, not a clinical diagnosis.